-The importance of broadband hardware is often overlooked when searching for the right deal, but it's important to make sure that you've got the right equipment for your needs, so you can make the most of your broadband connection.
+Broadband hardware is the equipment that allows you to access the internet.
+It's important to make sure that you've got the right hardware so you can make the most of your internet connection.

-Hardware refers to the objects needed to get your broadband working - modems and routers, mostly.
-Faulty or out-of-date broadband hardware can affect the speed and quality of your connection, and may stop you getting online at all.
+Broadband hardware refers to the equipment needed to get your broadband working.
+Faulty or out-of-date hardware can affect the speed and quality of your connection, and may stop you getting online at all.

-A cheaper deal may catch you out by charging for equipment and installation, so read the terms and conditions before you sign up.
+Before you invest in any hardware, compare broadband deals to find the best offer for you.
+Consider speed, prices, packages, but also if hardware is part of the contract.
+A cheaper deal can catch you out by charging extra for equipment and installation, so read the terms and conditions before you sign up